MA4001 - Logic and Problem Solving (2018/19)

 In the first test the students are assessed on sets and logic (LO2).

-The test and feedback is administered early in the module so that students can identify any deficiencies in their learning strategies and put corrective strategies in place at an early point in their studies.
-The other test will assess an increasing amount of the syllabus.
-(LO3 to LO4).
+The first test and feedback is designed so that students can identify any deficiencies in their learning strategies and put corrective strategies in place at an early point in studying Logic.
+The second test will assess the learning outcomes LO3 to LO4.

-Rod Haggarty, Discrete Mathematics for Computing, Addison Wesley.
+Rod Haggarty (2006), Discrete Mathematics for Computing, Addison Wesley.

 Quantitative Techniques by Terry Lucey (Author) Publisher: Cengage Learning EMEA; 6 edition 2002.